ourzora/zora-protocol/src/premint/README.md

 Constraints:
   * **Contract creation params must be unique**  - the combination of creator + metadata uri + name must be unique.
 The Preminter can only create a single contract for each combination of creator, metadat uri, and name.
 There must be some sort of validation in the create flow that ensures a contract has not been created with those parameters.
   * **For each contract, token parameters must be unique.** The combination of parameters for the token, to be created, including metadata uri, max supply, duration, etc must be unique within each contract.  i.e. a contract cannot have two tokens with the same parameters.
 This is because we use this combination to ensure that a signature to create the token can only be executed once.
-An alternative design is to require a unique nonce to be appended to the parameters, which would ensure uniqueness.
+An alternative design is to require a unique nonce to be appended to the parameters, which would ensure uniqueness; this would need to be provided by the backend.

 Functions:
   * `premint`: takes an [EIP712 signature](https://eips.ethereum.org/EIPS/eip-712) created by a creator, contract and token creation params, and creates a contract if the contract doesn’t exist and creates a new token, or creates a new token on an existing contract if it exists.
 It then mints a specified quantity of tokens to the executor as a reward.
 These parameters are the same both if a new contract is created or a token is created on an existing contract.
 The signature must have been previously created from a hash built from all of the input parameters; the hash can be generated using `premintHashData`.  **Each signature can only be executed against once**; this is enforced through uniqueness of the contract creation params, and the token creation params.